Jackson916/Tic-Tac-Toe-ColinJackson/README.md

 User story
-The user is able to sign up using the sign up form
-The user is able to sign in after creating an account The user is able to start in which locally is able to play against someone The user is able to restart the game after the match is complete The User is able to sign out after they are done playing
+-The user is able to sign up using the sign up form -The user is able to sign in after creating an account -The user is able to start in which locally is able to play against someone -The user is able to restart the game after the match is complete -The User is able to sign out after they are done playing

 Wireframe